kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 ### Make a test file

 Using vim, we have a test file (lines.txt) that repeats “Here is a test line of text.
 Writing text is fun.”
 400 times.
 It will test both stop word removal and accurate counting of words.
 Because “is”, “a”, and “of” are all stop words, we expect the final result to be 400 counts each of “here”, “test”, “line”, “writing”, and “fun”.
 Because “text” appears twice, it should have a count of 800.
-The text line will also test capitalization and punctuation removal.
+Our test case will also exercise capitalization and punctuation removal.

 ```sh
 $ cat lines.txt | head -5